ch-greams/keycloak-bench/README.md

 ## Setup

 Start with a bit of the disclaimer, while this project will showcase scalability it will also differ from real setup in several ways.
-Main difference that is also a bottleneck here is the postgres setup, in aws you'd use [Aurora](https://aws.amazon.com/rds/aurora/), while here you just have single self-hosted instance.
+The main difference that is also a bottleneck here is the postgres setup, in aws you'd use [Aurora](https://aws.amazon.com/rds/aurora/), while here you just have a single self-hosted instance.
-Two other notable differences is that it was run using docker with "single-node" setup, instead of using kubernetes cluster with multiple nodes.
+Two other notable differences are that it was run using docker with "single-node" setup, instead of using a kubernetes cluster with multiple nodes.

-Otherwise we use multiple keycloak containers that are able efficiently utilize CPUs available available from Docker.
+Otherwise, we use multiple keycloak containers that are able efficiently to utilize CPUs available from Docker.
-Primitive nginx load balancer was added in front of keycloak containers and distributed cache was enabled, so all containers can work well together.
+A primitive nginx load balancer was added in front of keycloak containers and the distributed cache was enabled, so all containers can work well together.

 ## A bit about cache